The Homeowner's Guide to Evaluating Roof Condition

 Spaced Decking

-Boards with gaps between them cause shingle cupping and unpredictable leaks.
-Modern roofs need solid decking for proper support.
-Spaced 1×12 decking was a practice common in the 70's and 80's.
+Boards with gaps between them can cause shingles to cup and create unpredictable leaks.
+Modern roofs require solid decking for proper support.
+Spaced 1×12 decking was commonly used in the 1970s and 1980s.

 Water Stains

-Look for dark stains on the underside of the decking.
-These subtle marks indicate current or past leaks that need investigation.
+Look for dark stains on the underside of the roof decking.
+These marks can be a sign of current or past leaks that should be checked.

 Sap Bleeding

-Oozing sap in the framing lumber indicates excessive attic heat.
-This suggests a ventilation system issue and leads to accelerated shingle aging.
+Oozing sap in the framing lumber can be a sign of excessive attic heat.
+This often points to a ventilation problem and can cause shingles to age faster.

 Exhaust Fans